 Professor, Department of Neurology, UC San Francisco

-Ken Nakamura is an assistant investigator at Gladstone Institutes, and an associate professor of Neurology at UC San Francisco (UCSF).
+Ken Nakamura is an associate investigator at Gladstone Institutes, and an associate professor of Neurology at UC San Francisco (UCSF).
 Nakamura earned his bachelor’s degree in chemistry and biological sciences from Cornell University, and his MD and PhD in neurobiology from the University of Chicago, Pritzker School of Medicine.
 His thesis work in the laboratory of Un Kang focused on the role of oxidative stress and mitochondrial dysfunction in the pathogenesis of Parkinson’s disease.
 Nakamura then completed an internship in internal medicine and neurology residency at UCSF, and a subsequent clinical fellowship in movement disorders at UCSF, where he continues to treat patients.
 He also completed a postdoctoral fellowship with Robert Edwards at UCSF, investigating the role of a small protein named alpha-synuclein in the development of Parkinson’s disease.
 Nakamura’s long-term goal is to understand how and why neurodegenerative diseases lead to the death of selective neuronal populations, and to develop new therapeutic strategies to treat them.